clemzarch/ff-umibo/README.md

 # ff-umibo
-Unrivaled Measure in Bookmarks Operation : turns your New Tab page into a desktop that lets you manage bookmarks
+Unrivaled Measure in Bookmarks Operation : turns your New Tab page into a desktop that lets you manage bookmarks The add-on is stable and can be installed on Firefox: https://addons.mozilla.org/addon/umibo/

-This is a beta.
 Upcoming fixes:
-- save/restore windows order on z-axis
-- creating folders
-- renaming bookmarks
-- custom backgrounds
-- find a way to drag-n-drop on "desktop"
 - save scroll position
+- Proton theme